Cerebral Palsy Support Groups

 Online Support Groups

 Cerebral palsy online support groups give you the opportunity to branch out and get additional support in the comfort of your own home.
 Social networks that connect people with similar interests and experiences and becoming especially popular.
-In fact, many of the popular cerebral palsy organizations now how Facebook pages set up for people to support each other and learn more information about cerebral palsy.
+In fact, many of the popular cerebral palsy organizations have Facebook pages set up for people to support each other and learn more information about cerebral palsy.

 Other online support groups have created their own websites for parents and loved ones to join.
 For example, Daily Strength is a website dedicated to offering free support to anyone who needs it.
 If you want to remain anonymous, there are options in which you can ask questions and vent frustrations without revealing your identity.
 In addition, physicians are on hand to answer pertinent medical questions.